 Reference: The content of all the articles of lasers posted here is referred from my book: Optics and Lasers by Amit Sarin and Sameer Kalia, published by kalyani publishers.

 Kindly Read This Also :

 Note from winnerscience: If you want the e-notes of all the laser articles that will include the basics of lasers like stimulated absorption, difference between spontaneous and stimulated emission, Einstein Coefficients, properties and applications of lasers, complete construction and working of lasers like Ruby laser, He-Ne laser, Carbon dioxide laser, Nd:YAG laser, dye laser, semiconductor laser, holography and additional articles of Q-switching and mode locking, then please contact firstname.lastname@example.org.
 You can post your queries also there.

-When a photon of light having energy E2 – E1 = hυ is incident on an atom in the ground state, the atom in the ground state E1 may absorb the photon and jump to higher energy state E2.
+It happens when a photon of light having energy E2 – E1 = hυ (as shown in the figure) is incident on an atom in the ground state, the atom in the ground state E1 may absorb the photon and jump to a higher energy state E2.
 This process is called stimulated absorption or induced absorption.
 This is called so because the incident photon has stimulated the atom to absorb the energy.

 The National Law University, Delhi invites applications for a Five year integrated B.A., LL.B.
 (Hons.) degree programme for the academic year 2011-2012 commencing from August, 2011.

 Last Date for Receipt of Applications: April 11, 2011

 Admission will be on merit through All India Law Entrance Test (AILET) to be conducted at Ahmedabad, Bangalore, Chandigarh, Chennai, Cochin, Delhi, Guwahati, Hyderabad, Jaipur, Jammu, Kolkata, Lucknow, Mumbai and Patna on May 1, 2011.